UCL-ARC/green-hpc-course/episodes/reducing-emissions.md

 > "We seem to need reminding that computing is not exempt from having to drastically reduce emissions.
 Instead of assuming computing can innovate the path to a greater future, the bravest and most heroic action the computing sector could take is to show restraint and leadership, ..."
 >
-> Bran Knowles et al. [Our House Is On Fire: The climate emergency and computing’s responsibility.](https://dl.acm.org/doi/pdf/10.1145/3503916)
+> Bran Knowles et al. [Our House Is On Fire: The climate emergency and computing's responsibility.](https://dl.acm.org/doi/pdf/10.1145/3503916)

 ::::::::::::::::::::::::::::::::::::::::::::::::::